 Construction activities at Collingwood Park, Ipswich, Queensland, known as 'The Pocket' commenced on 22 September 2021 with a high level of diligence afforded by the Proponent to minimise the likelihood that koalas were harmed by the action.
-The approval provided for the clearing of the site in two (2) stages with Stage 1 allowed to commence with the approval and Stage 2 able to be cleared once the full approval of the Offset Management Plan had occurred.
+The approval provided for the clearing of the site in two (2) stages with Stage 1 allowed to commence with the approval of the action and Stage 2 able to be cleared once the full approval of the Offset Management Plan had occurred.

 Prior to and during clearing of Stage 1, an appropriately qualified fauna spotter catcher (FSC) was engaged to identify the presence of any koalas within the works area.
 The clearing was undertaken in a two-stage manner which involves the clearing of the midstory and groundcover vegetation 24 hours prior to clearing the habitat features on-site.
 This process allows arboreal fauna to disperse over night after the initial disturbance and results in fewer animal interactions.
 Stage 1 was cleared in February 2022 and with the approval of the OMP in March 2022 the balance of the land was cleared in October 2022.
-At the date of this ACR all clearing had been completed in accordance with the volume, locations and areas of the approval.
+As noted in the Year 2 ACR all clearing had been completed for the project.